- What's new?

 This long, linear state forest borders some of the most beautiful and exciting sections of the Peshtigo River.
 Anglers know the river's free-flowing portion for its excellent fly-fishing; paddlers brave the Midwest's longest continuous whitewater rapids; and boaters can access more than 3,000 acres of flowage from 15 boat landings.

-The Peshtigo River State Forest is located in northeastern Wisconsin in Marinette County.
-Neighboring Governor Thompson State Park, in which the Peshtigo River State Forest headquarters is located, offers many additional recreational opportunities.
+The Peshtigo River State Forest is located in northeastern Wisconsin in Marinette and Oconto Counties.
+The forest headquarters is located approximately 16 miles northwest of the village of Crivitz.
+The headquarters is found within Governor Thompson State Park which offers many additional recreational opportunities.

 Maps and pubs